Planning your campervan layout will have a huge impact on your comfort, level of storage and ability to move around.

-Once you have your van, it’s time to take some rough measurements.
+Once you have a van, it’s time to take some rough measurements.
 It’s often easier to measure the van yourself than to search online for dimensions of your specific model.

 Remember that your measurements are rough estimates and not meant to be exact.
 Vehicles are not square boxes and some have significant curves in them.

-If you’re measuring an empty vehicle, keep in mind that adding insulation is going to reduce your footprint by up to 2” per side!
+If you’re measuring an empty vehicle, remember that adding insulation is going to reduce your footprint by up to 2” per side!